-Active substance Indication Pharmaceutical form Posology Duration of use Regulatory Status cascaroside A. former registration scheme for herbal Posology for adults and products (Registration One capsule per day. date.
-January 1990).
+Active substance Indication Pharmaceutical form Posology Duration of use Regulatory Status cascaroside A. former registration scheme for herbal Posology for adults and products (Registration adolescents: date: January 1996).
+One capsule per day.

 This overview is not exhaustive.
 It is provided for information only and it reflects the situation at the time when it was established.